 View Larger Topographic Map

 The alternative access is walk-in float-back from Waipakihi road-end.
 The last 200m of Waipakahi road descends to the river and is now four-wheel drive only.
+This access is accross private land: packrafters should enquire about the current status of access before using this option.

-Walking up the river
+Walking up the River

 The walk-up float back